gp-grid-logo

 Optimistic Processing - Changes are queued and processed asynchronously, allowing the UI to remain responsive during bulk operations.

-Transaction Callbacks - Track when transactions are processed:
+Transaction Callbacks - Track when transactions are processed by subscribing to the data source:

 getRowId: (row) => row.id,